SONS OF CONFEDERATE VETERANS

 Sanford C. Reed

 Dr. Steiner served his country in the U.S .
-Army Medical Corps during the Vietnam War, and afterward, he served as an instructor in the U.S. Army Leadership Training Program.
-Since he retired, he joined the Sons of Confederate Veterans in 1996 and has served the camp for a number of years as its Surgeon and previously as the Chairman of the Adopt-A-Highway Committee.
+Air Force Medical Corps during the Vietnam War, and afterward, he served as an instructor in the Leadership Training Program.
+Since he retired, he joined the Sons of Confederate Veterans in 1996 and has served the camp for several years as its Surgeon and previously as the Chairman of the Adopt-A-Highway Committee.
 Dr. Steiner is a recipient of the SCV War Service Medal and the 25 Years of Service Medal from the General Executive Council, as well as twice decorated by the Texas Division.

 SEND ME